 What I said to myself about fasting is what hundreds of thousands of Americans say to themselves about divorce, abortion, sexuality, addiction, hate, and all that threaten the ruin of America.

-“My unseen child would be better off denied breath and opportunity than with a Mama who couldn’t afford her or with the disability he was diagnosed with or being given to a loving, hopeful adoptive family.”
+“My unseen child would be better off denied breath and opportunity than with a Mama who couldn’t afford her or with the disability he’s been diagnosed with or being given to a loving, hopeful, adoptive family.”

 Just like self-important and misguided leftist Americans, I formed my own judgment.
 I trusted my feelings about fasting and the challenge God offered me rather than relying on what Saints, Christians, and non-Christians have done for centuries.

 I was ignorant of practices of Native Americans who used fasting as a vital part of marriage rituals and rites of passage into puberty and other times.
-I forgot documentation from well-cited physicians like Hippocrates who recommended fasting to cure a variety of ills of the body, mind, and spirit.
+I forgot documentation from well-cited physicians dating back to Hippocrates who recommended fasting to cure a variety of ills of the body, mind, and spirit.